 Abeir Haddad was born and raised in Vancouver, Canada.
 As a teenager, he took a deep interest in the professional landscape and, after graduating high school, spent two years studying at Capilano College.
 With plans to transfer to the University of British Columbia, Abeir decided to pursue a unique business opportunity, where he gained valuable work experience and enhanced his professional skill set.

-Abeir established Tryton Financial LP in 2008 – a private equity group and investment management firm focused on providing long-term strategic solutions.
+Abeir established Tryton Financial LP in 2008 – an investment management firm focused on providing long-term strategic solutions.
 With an extensive professional network and highly specialized knowledge of capital markets, Abeir and his team of experts provide operational, financial, and legal expertise to a wide range of industries which include: precious metals, A.I, shipping and aviation, manufacturing, cryptocurrency, e-gaming, and 5G telecommunications.

 While Tryton is based out of Vancouver, Canada, their efforts expand international borders.
 By understanding the objectives of founders and management teams, they are able to secure mutually beneficial transactions while cultivating lasting relationships with stakeholders.

-Where did the idea for Tryton Financial come from?
+Where did the idea for Tryton Capital Partners LP come from?

 I always wanted to have the freedom to establish something of my own.
 All of my success is the result of my hard work and efforts.
 Additionally, I have always been determined to create a lasting legacy for my family.